 Ty, a rambunctious toddler with curly blonde hair, has an infectious smile.

-He never had any developmental delays or medical issues prior to his diagnosis.
-However, Ty was never a good sleeper.
+He never had any developmental delays, medical issues or neurological deficits prior to his diagnosis.
+However, Ty was never a good sleeper since the day he was born.
 He woke up frequently throughout the night crying, but we could always soothe him back to sleep.
-We discussed this with his pediatrician and even had him scheduled for a sleep study.
-After a week straight of increasingly sleepless nights, we took him to the emergency room.
-He was crying, but couldn’t tell us why.
-We just couldn’t stand it anymore.
+We discussed this with his pediatrician on several occasions and even had him scheduled for a sleep study.
+After a week straight of increasingly sleepless nights, we decided to take him to the emergency room for imaging.
+He was crying all through the night, but he couldn't tell us why.
+We just couldn't stand it anymore.

 The following week we traveled to speak with several of the nation's best pediatric neuro-surgeons.
 We talked about the different approaches, ranging from cutting through his upper jaw to trying an endoscopic approach through his nose and mouth.
 We spoke to strangers whose children were going through similar surgeries and followed through on countless recommendations.